chaiNNer-org/spandrel/README.md

 ### Architectures with restrictive licenses

+*TLDR:* If you want all architectures, no matter their license, you need to install `spandrel` and `spandrel_nc_cl`.
+See the code block below.

 While all architectures supported by the `spandrel` package are licensed with permissive licenses (MIT, Apache 2.0, BSD, public domain), some architectures have restrictive licenses that *prohibit* certain use cases (e.g. commercial use).
 Architectures with restrictive licenses are implemented in separate packages, and have to be installed separately.

 - `spandrel_nc`: This package contains (nc) non-commercial architectures.